AnnikaTjuka/annikatjuka.github.io/index.md

 ## News

++++ I just submitted a preprint to Hcommons "[The representation of foot/leg polysemy in the mind — Insights from Vietnamese body part extensions with _chân_](http://dx.doi.org/10.17613/21y2-yz64)". +++

-+++ Check out my new blog post on "[How to organize a virtual journal club (How to do X in linguistics 3)](https://calc.hypotheses.org/2613)" in Computer-Assisted Language Comparison in Practice.
++++ Check out my new blog post on "[How to organize a virtual journal club (How to do X in linguistics 3)](https://calc.hypotheses.org/2613)" in Computer-Assisted Language Comparison in Practice. +++

 +++ We submitted a Preprint for our article '[Linking Norms, Ratings, and Relations of Words and Concepts Across Multiple Language Varieties.](https://psyarxiv.com/tgw3z/)' to PsyArXiv. +++